dakins1/spark-projects/README.md

 I find my questions about the biases of ratings to be interesting because it might reveal how the film critic industry functions.
 Everyone loves a movie that film critics despise and hates a movie that film critics praise.
 Discovering if there are any biases might be able to explain the dichotomy.
 Perhaps more importantly, though, discovering biases will affect how much I use Rotten Tomatoes to determine if I will spend $10 on a movie or not.
 I find these questions interesting because they are related to the Auteur Theory in film studies.
 Film scholars debate whether a movie is the artistic product of a director, producer, or studio.
 For example, every Marvel movie is very similar, but each one has a different director and producer.
 On the other hand, all of Quentin Tarantino’s movies are similar, but he has made them across different studios and producers.
 I don’t think any amount of data could answer this question definitively, although I do think analysis on a large dataset could offer some suggestions or pose new arguments.
 	Aside from the pursuit of knowledge, answers to these questions could be very helpful for Hollywood.
 If a studio finds out the director does not matter as much a producer, they can skimp on their director budget and put it towards other, more important factors.
 While I don’t expect these answers to be groundbreaking, and they probably won’t affect a century-old industry, again, it might shed a little bit of light on a complex problem.

+End of semester review:

+You might be able to answer some really simple questions from this, but I don't think you'd be able to make sweeping claims.
+A good place to start would be to collect every producer and calculate how consistent their movies' ratings are.
+Then do the same for director, writer, studio, etc. If any role has an especially high consistency, you could further explore how that role has affected its movies' ratings, both in good and bad ways.
+I would then see what the data shows to decide what question to ask next.
+I also think it would be important for your results to be very consistent.
+E.g., it can't be only a few producers who had high consistency; almost every producer would need to have high consistency, if you wanted to make a strong claim.

+I think you're unlikely to find anything meaningful, though.
+There are simply too many factors to be able to pinpoint what makes a movie good.

 https://fragilefamilies.princeton.edu/data-and-documentation/data-contents-overview